AlexanderJCS/AnnotationUnion/README.md

 ## Automatic Installation (Windows)

 1. Ensure Python 3.5 or later is installed from [python.org](https://www.python.org).
 (Disclaimer: the installer was tested with Python 3.11 and 3.12.
-Other versions should work, but are not guaranteed to work).
+Other versions should work, but are not guaranteed to work.
+Python 2 may work).
 2. On this webpage, click Code -> Download ZIP
 3. Go to your downloads folder and extract the zip file
 4. Within the extracted file, run `_install.py` (you may need to right-click -> open with -> Python)